RasLillebo/CovidSentimentAndStockMarkets/README.md

 # CovidSentimentInScandinavia
-In my preparation for my master thesis, I came across a dataset of covid-19-related sentiment scores for Scandinavia (Denmark, Sweden, Norway, Finland).
+In my preparation for my master thesis, I came across a dataset of covid-19-related sentiment scores for multiple countries.
+To get to data under my skin, I decided to make this small exercise: I will use the covid-19 sentiment variables for the US, join it onto multiple Fama-french-variables and two stock indices; hereby creating a high-dimensional datasset... sort of (22 variables). - But that's enough for me to prove a point! :)
-If you have taken a glance in my repositories, you will find that I am quite interested in sentiment analysis.
-I also used the dataset in my ecommerce-job, where I analysed the correlation between covid-sentiment and online purchases: I will post a simulated study of that later.
+If you have taken a glance in my repositories, you will find that I am quite interested in machine learning.
+Therefore, I will use this dataset to utilize a simple PCA and find whether the top 3 PC's are better predictors than the top 3 variables from the original dataset.

 Now, the dataset consist of the following variables:
 - Date